Radio Moscow interview with Anthony Meier

 OK!
 Last word is yours!

-Thank you to anyone who took the time to read this interview and supports the two bands I am in.
+Thanks to anyone who took the time to read this interview and supports the two bands I am in.
 Hopefully we will be coming to a town near you soon.
 Keep an eye out for the San Diego underground too.

 – Klemen Breznikar